d12frosted/elpa-mirror/gnu/zones-readme.txt

  You can define your own commands that iterate over a list of izones in a given buffer, or over such lists in a set of buffers.
- Utility functions `zz-izone-limits', `zz-izone-limits-in-bufs', and `zz-read-bufs', `zz-do-zones', `zz-do-izones', `zz-map-zones', and `zz-map-izones' can help with this.
+ Utility functions `zz-basic-zones', `zz-basic-zones-in-bufs', and `zz-read-bufs', `zz-do-zones', `zz-do-izones', `zz-map-zones', and `zz-map-izones' can help with this.

  As examples of such commands, if you use library `highlight.el' then you can use `C-x n h' (command `hlt-highlight-regions') to